raunakab/raunakab.github.io/content/blog/1-crossplatformuirendering_p1.md

 1. Most pieces of software nowadays require an application.
 2. The most convenient way to make an application that *everyone* (not just iPhone users or Android users) can use is to make a web app.
 3. But web apps suck.
 Most consumers largely prefer to use native applications instead.
 4. Native applications are *not* cross platform!
 If you want to build a native iOS application, it will *not* run on Android phones!
 That means you need to develop a whole other native application for Androids!
-That means two separate development teams creating two separate applications that do essentially the same thing.
+Which then means two separate development teams creating two separate applications that do essentially the same thing!
 And that's also forgetting macOS, Windows, and Linux apps...

 <br>